Councillor Amanda De Ryk

 (Budget), Mayor and Cabinet - Wednesday, 12th February, 2025 6.00 pm - 12 February 2025

-Councillor Amanda De Ryk served as the Cabinet Member for Finance, Resources and Performance.
-She signed the 2025/26 Budget Report
+Councillor Amanda De Ryk, Cabinet Member for Finance, Resources and Performance, signed off on the 2025/26 Budget Report

 EGM, Council - Tuesday, 11th February, 2025 7.30 pm - 11 February 2025

-Pension Fund investments are long term investments.
-The Pensions Investment Committee (PIC) is undertaking a thorough review of all investments.
-We have received assurances from fund managers and the PIC continues to speak to each fund manager to make clear our concerns about our investment portfolio.
-I am unable to name any companies directly - we have passive investments, and it is very difficult to single out individual companies.
+Regarding investments in the Local Government Pension Scheme, she explained that the Pensions Investment Committee (PIC) is conducting a thorough review of all investments and is actively communicating concerns to fund managers, noting, I am unable to name any companies directly - we have passive investments, and it is very difficult to single out individual companies.
 We are doing our best to invest responsibly, ethically and to keep up to date with the international situation as it evolves.

 Meetings in January 2025